 Some of my research has made a difference for policy.
 My work with Òscar Jordà and Alan Taylor on credit cycles and financial stability has provided the backdrop for so-called macro-prudential policies aimed at curbing credit booms.
 Our paper “Credit Booms Gone Bust” ranks among the most highly cited papers in macroeconomics in the past decade.

-I am one of the Managing Editors of Europe’s most important policy journal, Economic Policy, a Fellow of the Institute for New Economic Thinking, and an elected Member of the Academy of Sciences of Berlin, my hometown.
+I am one of the Managing Editors of Europe’s eminent policy journal, Economic Policy, a Fellow of the Institute for New Economic Thinking, and an elected Member of the Academy of Sciences of Berlin, my hometown.
 I regularly contribute to policy questions in the media.

 On this site, you find my academic papers, media contributions and my academic C.V.
 The MacroFinance Lab and the Jordà-Schularick-Taylor Database can be found here.
 Follow me on Twitter or get in touch here.